devdogio/RucksackDocs/General/Windows.md

 `UIWindow` events can be used to synchronize UI elements, enable / disable controllers, etc.

+!!! danger
-> Don't forget to unsubscribe your events when your object gets destroyed or disabled.
+	Don't forget to unsubscribe your events when your object gets destroyed or disabled.

 ```csharp
 using UnityEngine;